syncfusion-content/blazor-docs/blazor/common/how-to/troubleshoot.md

 documentation: ug
 ---

-# How to troubleshoot server and client exceptions in Blazor
+# How to Troubleshoot Server and Client Exceptions in Blazor

 <!-- markdownlint-disable MD036 -->